 Rather than a hard rock or clay-type deposit, the Black Crystal quarry is composed of an alkaline sandy material with loose graphite flakes that are easily separated from the host material.
 In contrast to hard rock deposits, Black Crystal requires no costly mitigation of environmentally hazardous waste.

 Production at Black Crystal is via a multi-stage water-based flotation system.
-The process does not require energy-intensive grinding, includes a recirculation pond to minimize water consumption and produces no acidic tailings waste.
+The process does not require energy-intensive grinding of plant feed, includes a recirculation pond to minimize water consumption and produces no acidic tailings waste.
 The finished product is non-toxic and non-reactive.
 By-products from the operation are both environmentally benign and marketable.
 Primary sand and gravel by-products are sold to local buyers.

 High-purity graphite flake products

 The Black Crystal operation is capable of producing high-purity (94% to 99%) carbon flake graphite that is naturally low in sulphide.
 No other graphite producers are known to be able to achieve better purity using conventional flotation methods.
 In fact, most graphite mines around the world have difficulty achieving purities of 94% grade, the base grade at Black Crystal.

 “The majority of our product has exceeded that, reaching 95% to 96%.
 And we can produce product at a high grade of 98% and 99% with just flotation techniques,” said Mr. Deith.

 The host rock at the quarry yields up graphite flake easily, without the need for grinding of the plant feed.
 Most other producers by contrast have operations in hard rock or clay from which it is difficult to separate the graphite from the host materials without compromising flake quality.